Fast Projection Stereolithography Printing of Large-Scale Biocompatible Hydrogels

 3D Fast Hydrogel Stereolithography (FLOAT) Printing for rapid organ production.

-Fast Hydrogel Stereolithography (FLOAT) printing developed at University at Buffalo uses a highly fluid resin to increase velocity flow allowing a lower suction force during digital mask projection-stereolithography (MP-SLA) printing.
-It is capable of producing complex, hierarchical structures, such as organs, made with networks of vessels capable of supplying nourishing media.
+This Fast Hydrogel Stereolithography (FLOAT) printing, developed by University at Buffalo researchers, uses a highly fluid resin to increase velocity flow allowing a lower suction force during digital mask projection-stereolithography (MP-SLA) printing.
+It is capable of producing complex, hierarchical structures such as organs made with networks of vessels capable of supplying nourishing media.
 The process allows printing centimeter sized hydrogel structures with embedded cells in minutes instead of the hours it would normally take.

 - Complex structures of shape and cellular composition